nabilbo/keeper2/README.md

 ## Prerequisite

-Getting started is simple!
 To run this sample you will need:
 * Visual Studio 2013
 * An Azure subscription (a free trial is sufficient)